This page was reviewed under our medical and editorial policy by

 New immunotherapy drugs continue to be developed.

-The FDA has also approved immunotherapy to treat cancers with specific genetic features, regardless of where in the body they originate.
-These treatments, called tumor-agnostic therapies, may be used to treat the these malignancies:
+The U.S. Food and Drug Administration has also approved immunotherapy to treat cancers with specific genetic features, regardless of where in the body they originate.
+These treatments, called tumor-agnostic therapies, may be used to treat these malignancies:

 Solid tumors with microsatellite instability-high (MSI-h) or mismatch repair deficiency (dMMR): These tumors may have unstable strands of DNA or are unable to repair DNA damage.